install.packages("tidyverse")

 Thus, the intercept is -12.88 and the slope is 1.19.

-To get the model parameters (intercept and slope coefficients) along with their p-values and other statistical information
+To get the model parameters (intercept and slope coefficients) along with their standard errors, confidence intervals, t statistics, and p-values:

 parameters(m1)